jasynmarais/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

-A component is a function that creates a reusable portion of the document that can be re-used and can be isolated from your source code to be re-used on other projects.
+A component is a function that creates a reusable portion of the document that can be isolated from your source code to be re-used on other projects.

 ### Git Set up